Richie765/mdns-listener/README.md

 Simple mDNS Listener to add .local hostnames to your machine

-This script is tested on macOS.
+This script is tested on macOS and Linux.
+It should work on Windows as well.

 ## Configuration
-Create a file named `~/.mdns-hosts`, place hostnames ending with `.local` on separate lines like so:
+Create a file named `/etc/hosts.mdns`, place hostnames ending with `.local` on separate lines like so:

 ```
 myhost1.local